fpavogt/pyqz/doc/source/installation.rst

 If this fails, then the ``pyqz`` folder is not in your Python path.

-Next, you ought to make sure that you are using the ``pyqz`` you intended:
+Next, you ought to make sure that you are using the ``pyqz`` version you intended:
 ::
   >>> pyqz.__version__
-  '0.7.0'
+  '0.7.2'

 Then, try to run the example provided with the code:
 ::